infracost/infracost/README.md

  * `aws_lb`
  * `aws_nat_gateway`

-This does not supports estimates for any costs that are not specified in the Terraform configuration, e.g. S3 storage costs, data out costs, etc.
+This does not supports estimates for:
+  * any costs that are not specified in the Terraform configuration, e.g. S3 storage costs, data out costs.
+  * Windows EC2 instances, Linux is assumed as a lookup is needed to find the OS of AMIs.

 This is an early stage project, pull requests to add resources/fix bugs are welcome.